barichello/openQDA/README.md

 Web-based software to do qualitative analysis.
 So far, the software supports images and videos.

-This software was created to help me organize and analyse the data I collected for my Ph.D. research project (http://www.barichello.coffee/about-my-research).
-In certain sense, this software is the first step towards an open alternative for NVivo.
+This software was created to help me organize and analyse the data I collected for my Ph.D. research project (http://www.barichello.coffee/about-my-research), but it was the first step towards an open alternative for NVivo.

 At this moment, the software lacks some basic features.
 If you are looking for something ready to use, DO NOT use this software.
 I just shared as a way to find more people interested in a long term partnership to develop it.